MicrosoftDocs/azure-devops-docs/docs/build-release/tutorials/extend-release-management.md

 Visual Studio Team Services (VSTS) and Team Foundation Server (TFS) provide a highly customizable continuous deployment service for managing the release of your applications.
-However, yuo can extend the capabilities of VSTS and TFS by installing extensions that provide additional tasks and other artifacts for more specialist types of deployment scenarios.
+However, you can extend the capabilities of VSTS and TFS by installing extensions that provide additional tasks and other artifacts for more specialist types of deployment scenarios.